novaspirit/pi-hosted/docs/UnPoller-Monitor.md

 ## Pre-Installation Steps

-First SSH into your Pi or use Shell in a Box to get to the command line.  ensure you have pulled the latest from https://github.com/novaspirit/pi-hosted/ and run unpoller-install.sh
+First SSH into your Pi or use Shell in a Box to get to the command line.  ensure you have pulled the latest from https://github.com/novaspirit/pi-hosted/ and run unpoller.sh

 ## Folder Setup Script